 There is a wide range of techniques and approaches to intonation exercises on the double bass.
-One of the most used is others use playback software, tuning notes or tracks to train.
+Some use playback software, tuning notes, or tracks to train.

-Relying on a drone like instrument or synthesizer sound can help to feel the distance between notes.
-In Carnatic and Hindustani music a drone, tambura (or tanpura in the North India) is used to lay the groundwork1 for the melodic instruments:
+Relying on a drone-like instrument or synthesizer sound can help you feel the distance between notes.
+In Carnatic and Hindustani music, a drone—tambura (or tanpura in North India)—is used to lay the groundwork1 for the melodic instruments:

-Many different tuning exist and the one using the root note the fifth and the octave is widely used.
-Here is an example of a drone on D (with an 440hz reference tuning).
-The fifth A is tuned to a pure interval 3:2 ratio.
+Many different tunings exist, and the one using the root note, the fifth, and the octave is widely used.
+Here is an example of a drone on D (with 440 Hz reference tuning).
+The fifth A is tuned to a pure 3:2 interval ratio.

 The following exercise uses a random change of the root note, either D or Eb with an added perfect fifths and octaves and also random lengths where this change will occur.